 - There is always the potential risk of overheating your Jeep’s engine.
 Read: Why Your Jeep is Overheating at Idle

 - After driving on the warm sand for a few hours, stop and re-check your tire pressures as the sand resistance builds up heat inside the tire fairly quickly thus re-inflating the tire again.

 - Always try and aim for more densely packed or damp sand on the beaches.
 This is good for both the environment and vehicle stability.

-- Do not decrease your tire pressure too much because if you unknowingly hit a sand ditch or mound, sand could easily get in between the tire bead and the rim and the rest of the air tends to leak out.
+- Do not decrease your tire pressure more than necessary, because if you unknowingly hit a sand ditch or mound, some sand could easily get in between the tire bead and the rim and the rest of the air tends to leak out.

 Sand Dune driving tips

-- To clear a decent size dune you will need speed and momentum on your side else you will not make the dune.
+- To clear a decent size dune you will need speed and momentum on your side otherwise you will not make the dune.